Best Golf Irons in 2023 (Buyer’s Guide & Reviews)

 Your golf experts: Jordan Fuller & John Marshall.

-Updated July 5, 2023.
+Updated September 2, 2024.
 This article was thoroughly audited by multiple golf experts and coaches for its accuracy.
 You can read more about our rigorous testing protocol here.

 This means the iron set selection is incredibly important to lower a golfer’s score.
-Material, ease of use, and club face design are critical to golfers’ growth and use of golf irons over the long term.
+Material, ease of use, and club face design are critical to golfers’ growth and use of irons over the long term.

 This best golf irons guide walks through different iron sets and answers questions about the different designs and how each set can help you improve your game!